 Exploiting shared resources Another usage of the context feature is to share resources such as common libraries.
 In addition to integrity and availability concerns, this pattern opens up possibilities for exfiltration of private data.
 An attacker can encapsulate the library such that it collects any sensitive information sent to this library.
-Appendix A.3 details such vulnerabilities, including exfiltration of video streaming for motion detection $\Box$ , facial recognition via EMOTIV wearable brain sensing technology $\Box$ and others $\Box$ , $\Box$ .
+The full version [2] details such vulnerabilities, including exfiltration of video streaming for motion detection $\Box$ , facial recognition via EMOTIV wearable brain sensing technology $\Box$ and others $\Box$ , $\Box$ .